-To do this, I plan on sequencing genomic DNA and using population and landscape genomics to test for levels of gene flow and genetic divergence across geographic and environmental gradients.
+To do this, I have sequenced DNA from related skink lizards and used population and landscape genomics to test for levels of gene flow and genetic divergence across geographic and environmental gradients.

 Adaptation across Landscapes

 Currently I am utilizing multiple populations from Rhinella marina and Rhinella granulosa toads, which are thought to hybridize, as well as skinks (Mabuya) and geckos (Gymnodactylus) distributed from southern Central America, through the Amazon, and across the Brazilian Cerrado and Caatinga into the Atlantic Rain Forest.

 South America is home to a wide array of lanscapes and biodiversity.
 From the complex Andes mountains and the tropical Amazon and Atlantic forests, to the drier open savannas (Cerrado) and xeric habitats (Caatinga), the highly-contrasting landscapes in this region both promote and harbor extensive amounts of biodiversity.
 These regions are also home to some amazing scientists (and really great friends!) that are amazing resources of international collaboration and expertise.
 All of this renders South America an ideal place for studing patterns and mechanisms which drive biodiversity!